syh7/DnDwiki/src/main/resources/parsed/darninia/session 30 - grave digging.md

 > "This is not a democracy, this is a dictatorship" - Eveline

-- Decide to go to Kirin
+- Decide to go to [kirin](https://bookstack.hemels.me/books/Darninia/page/imnahofo-sgoma#Ki-Rin%20Village)
 - Get [EotM](https://bookstack.hemels.me/books/Darninia/page/eye-of-the-mountain)
 - Prepare for journey